annsudo/katacoda-scenarios/Test1/step4.md

-You must sertanly reflexted upon that 4 lines of code became 25.
-More effert upon deployment is one of the drawbacks for this type of architecture.
-Here are some more
+Let’s examine possible drawbacks as well as all the notable benefits with a microservices architecture.

-### Drawbacks with architecture
+### Drawbacks

 💩 Effort while deploying

-Since there are more deployable units that must each be functional independently some parts od code need to be dublicated across the servises.
+Each deployable unit must be functional independently.
+Some parts of code need will need to be dublicated across services.

 💩 Changes can effect multiple services